seamplex/feenox/doc/tutorials/320-thermal/README.md

 # Non-linear state-state problems

-If in the heat @eq:heat above the thermal conductivity $k$ or the volumetric heat source $q$ depends on the solution $T(\mathbf{x})$, or the boundary conditions depend non-linearly on $T(\mathbf{x})$ then the problem is non linear.
+If in the heat @eq:heat above the thermal conductivity $k$ or the volumetric heat source $q$ depends on the solution $T(\mathbf{x})$, or the boundary conditions depend non-linearly on $T(\mathbf{x})$ then the problem is _non linear_.
 FeenoX's parser can detect these dependencies so it will use a non-linear solver automatically.
 That is to say, there is no need for the user to tell the solver which kind of problem it needs to solve---which is reasonable.
 Why would the user have to tell the solver?

 As we all know, solving a non-linear system of equations is far more complex than solving linear problems.
-Even more, the most-widely scheme used to solve the non-linear equation $\mathbf{F}(\mathbf{u})=0$,namely the Newton-Raphson method which is the basis of [PETSc's SNES framework](https://petsc.org/release/manual/snes/), involves repeatedly solving a linear system starting from an initial guess $\mathbf{u}_0$:
+Even more, the most-widely scheme used to solve the non-linear equation $\mathbf{F}(\mathbf{u})=0$, namely the Newton-Raphson method which is the basis of [PETSc's SNES framework](https://petsc.org/release/manual/snes/), involves repeatedly solving a linear system starting from an initial guess $\mathbf{u}_0$:

  1. Solve $J(\mathbf{u}_k) \cdot \Delta \mathbf{u}_k = -\mathbf{F}(\mathbf{u}_k)$
  2. Update $\mathbf{u}_{k+1} \leftarrow \mathbf{u}_{k} + \Delta \mathbf{u}_{k}$

-The matrix $J = \mathbf{F}^{\prime}$ associated with these linear solves (which changes from iteration to iteration) is called the jacobian matrix.
+The matrix $J = \mathbf{F}^{\prime}$ associated with the linear solve step (which changes from iteration to iteration) is called the jacobian matrix.
 FeenoX builds an appropriate jacobian for each type of non-linearity, ensuring the convergence is as fast as possible.
 Advanced users might investigate that indeed $J(\mathbf{u})$ is correct by using the PETSc options `--snes_test_jacobian` and, for smaller problems, `--snes_test_jacobian_view`.
 Note that these options render the execution far slower, so make sure the mesh is coarse.

 The solver options can be changed at runtime either using keywors in the [`PROBLEM`](https://www.seamplex.com/feenox/doc/feenox-manual.html#problem) definition or command-line options: